jgagne/ajovt3-zs20-vskk/README.md

 - Academic Content
   - Criticism and feedback; thesis abstract and outline
 - Blog Posts
-  - A mix of all of forms of writing
+  - A mix of all forms of writing

 ## Grading